crazy-max/IconsRefresh/README.md

 ## License

 MIT.
 See `LICENSE` for more details.<br />
-Icon creadit to Oliver Scholtz
+Icon credit to Oliver Scholtz